 It seems California is always in a state of flux where snowpack and drought are concerned.
 In April of last year governor Brown declared the state’s emergency drought conditions were over.
 Five years of harsh winters took a toll on California and we all worked through it together.

 You began to notice in little ways at first.
 Residents started flushing their toilets less.
 Restaurants stopped giving out the customary glass of water with meals.
 As things progressed, it went further.
-Lawns, once green and thriving, were replaced with cactus roots or artificial grass lawns.
+Lawns, once green and thriving, were replaced with cactus roots or synthetic grass lawns.

 Snowpack and Drought: Not Out of the Woods Yet